The Biotechnology Industry

-This industry seeks to optimize profitability via commercial success; an outcome that is the pinnacle of triumph for any biotech company.
+Operators seek to optimize profitability via commercial success, which represents a pinnacle for any biotech company.
 In order to reach such a position, companies must undertake laborious research.
 Biotechnology firms are among the most research-intensive organizations in the world.
 Their product pipelines, a vital component of expansion, are capital intensive.

 New discoveries for the treatment of diseases provide opportunities for growth and gains in stockholder value.
-Investors must, however, be willing to endure volatile or weak results in the short term.
+Investors must, however, be willing to tolerate volatile or weak results in the short term.
 In many instances, a biotech firm may have to endure a lengthy period of sometimes-heavy losses before a drug comes on the market and yields operating benefits.
 The sales and earnings potential of a newly introduced commercial drug or treatment can be immense and remain positive for years.
-Indeed, patented biotech drugs enjoy a 12-year period of protection from competitors, guaranteeing investors favorable long-term returns.
+Indeed, patented biotech drugs enjoy a 12-year period of protection from generic competition, allowing a sustained period of favorable returns.

 The U.S. Food and Drug Administration (FDA) is the primary regulator of the Biotech Industry.
 Before a drug makes it to market, it must traverse a strict clearance process set forth by the FDA.
-Statistically, the odds are great against a drug progressing through all the required clinical trial stages.
+Statistically, there are significant odds against a drug progressing through all the required clinical trial stages.
 For every 5,000 compounds discovered in pre-clinical studies, only about five make it to FDA approved status.
-There are four stages in the FDA trial process; in the last, drugs are placed on the market.
+There are four stages in the FDA trial process; in the final step, drugs are placed on the market.
 Even after approved for use, drugs are subject to ongoing studies, in which patients are monitored for negative side effects.
 Recalls due to injuries and/or fatalities are not uncommon.
 Patents are nullified in the event of a recall.
-Companies invest much time and money to ensure a product's success.
+Companies invest considerable time and resources to ensure a product's success.
 Recalls not only hurt sales and net income, but they may severely tarnish the reputation of a firm.

 In addition to the FDA, other agencies have authority over the industry.
 Notably, the Environmental Protection Agency and Department of Agriculture hold sway, regarding the marketing of biotech offerings that might have a big effect on the areas under their respective control.